isaac-lal/isaac-lal/README.md

 <details>
  <summary><h3>👨‍💻 Isaac's Coding Journey</h3></summary>
-  I was always fascinated with websites ever since I was a kid watching videos on youtube.com, searching things up on google.com, playing games on multiple websites, and more.
+  <p>I was always fascinated with websites ever since I was a kid watching videos on youtube.com, searching things up on google.com, playing games on multiple websites, and more.
 I loved how technology made the ideas of websites come to life, but I never really understood how it was made.
-I knew I wanted to be a part of the process for years, but I really haven't gotten my head engaged in it until August 2022.
+I knew I wanted to be a part of the process for years, but I really haven't gotten my head engaged in it until August 2022.</p>

-With the goal of creating my own professional website, I had decided to learn about HTML and CSS to start.
+<p>With the goal of creating my own professional website, I had decided to learn about HTML and CSS to start.
 These two technologies helped me to create a very basic website with limited functionality, but still looked decent.
 After that, I have devoted most of my time in mastering JavaScript and concepts like if-statements, for-loops, logic, and transitioning into learning about Data Structures & Algorithms, along with the Document Object Model (DOM).
-After JavaScript was done, I am now using my time to learn everything about React and styling with Tailwind CSS.
+After JavaScript was done, I am now using my time to learn everything about React and styling with Tailwind CSS.</p>

-In my experience being a front-end developer, I have loved all the technologies that I am using and how it's evolving my creativity and making me more efficient overall and unlocking my designing potential.
+<p>In my experience being a front-end developer, I have loved all the technologies that I am using and how it's evolving my creativity and making me more efficient overall and unlocking my designing potential.
 I am now mastering my craft in front-end development by learning Next.js and other tools that will speed up the production of design.
-I definitely am loving the process of Web Development and it really helps me to appreciate the product that I create in the end.
+I definitely am loving the process of Web Development and it really helps me to appreciate the product that I create in the end.</p>